Spectory/debugging_dev_meeting/README.md

 ------------------------------------------------------------------------------------------------------------------------

-##### Version Control
+#### Version Control
-Bugs are 99% human error. someone wrote a code that is missbehaving.
+Bugs are 99.99999% human error. someone wrote a piece of code that is missbehaving.
 Version Control keeps our code changes history.
 By reviewing the history we can tell who chagnged what & when.

 ###### git commit
-In order to make the best of it, we should be descriptive at our commits messages.
+In order to make the best of it, first we should be descriptive at our commits messages.
-Commiting changes like `git commit -am 'fix'` is pretty useless... messages should be informative:
+Commit messges like `git commit -am 'fix'` are pretty useless...

- - what task did you work on?
+Messages should be informative:
+ - What feature does this commit relate to?
- - is there a task id that we use to mannage our work? include that too.
+ - Is there a task id that we use to mannage our work? include that too.
- - reflect in general what chagnes this commit bring to the project.
+ - Describe what chagnes does this commit bring to the project.
- - make sure your username & email are set correctly `git config -l`
+ - Make sure your username & email are set correctly `git config -l`
+ - Keep commits small. commits that includes many code changes are hard to follow/describe.

  Now that our commits contains some actual useful data, but how can we find the relavant commit.

-#######git log
+######git log
-displays latest commits to the repo.
+Displays latest commits to the repo.

-#######git blame
+######git blame
-Show you how was the last to make changes to the viewed code, and at which commit.
+Shows how was the last to make changes to the viewed code, and at which commit.

-#######git bisect
+######git bisect
 Does a binary search on the commits.
  - `git bisect start` - start the bisect
  - `git bisect bad` - marks the current commit as bad, meaning the bug exists.
  - `git bisect good <COMMIT_ID>` - makes the commit as bug free, (for example the last stable version that was marked with the `git tag` cmd)
  - `git bisect` check out to the middle commit.

-keep marking commits as good/bad till you find the commit that produecd the bug.
+Keep marking commits as good/bad till you find the commit that produecd the bug.
  - remmber to use `git bisect reset` to go back to the starting point, or you'll leave the repo in a weird state.

 ###### git diff
-Displays the diffrance between 2 commits / branches / files Use the `--name-only` option to list affected files.
+Displays the diffrance between 2 commits / branches / files Use the `--name-only` option to list affected files instead of files content.

 ###### git show <COMMIT_ID>
-When a lot of changes where done between the two targets, diff can be too overwalming`git show` can display only changes from the given commit.
+When a lot of changes where done between the two targets, diff can be too overwalming. `git show` displays only changes from the given commit.
 `--name-only` works here too.

 ========================================================================================================================

-### Culture
+## Culture
-A single developer can work very fast sometimes, but there is a limit. at some point the project is simply too big/complicated for a single developer to manage & support.
+A single developer can work very fast & effienatly, but there is a limit.
+At some point the project is simply too big/complicated for a single developer to manage & support.

-Working as a team requires good communucation folowing guidelines.
+Working as a team requires good communucation folowing agreed guidelines.

-##### Issue Tracking
+#### Issue Tracking
-As our software gets bigger & bigger. the code base increases, vendors code is integrated & open source code is added. as the code evolves, it accumulate more and more bugs.
+As our software gets bigger & bigger, the code base increases.
+Vendors code is integrated & open source code is added.
+As the code evolves, it accumulate more and more bugs.
- - when a bug is found, minor or major, make sure it is tracked.
+ - When a bug is found, minor or major, make sure it is tracked.
-   - minor bugs can be ignored for a while, but can also mutate into a more sirouse issue.
+   - Minor bugs can be ignored for a while, but can also mutate into a more sirouse issue.
    - Open a task.
 Write everything you found relavent during your investigations for future usage.
- - keep vendor/open source code updated.
+ - Keep vendor/open source code updated.
+   - Keep track on your vendors blogs / press releases.
+   - View the change log of new releases.
+   - Review the external projects open/close issues.
-   - upgrades can contain bug fixes.
+   - Upgrades can contain bug fixes.
-   - upgrades can contain new bugs too, run sanity tests before committing code upgrades.
+   - Upgrades can inderduce new bugs too, run sanity tests before committing code upgrades.
-   - view the change log of new releases.
-   - review the external projects open/close issues.

 ------------------------------------------------------------------------------------------------------------------------

-##### Research
+#### Research
-Ok, so now we know where the bug is generated, time to find a solution.
+Ok, we use all those awsome tools now know where the bug is generated.
+Time to pin point the issue and find a solution.

 ###### Remain effective
 Debugging is hard.
 We need to keep our mind sharp.
- - take brakes
+ - Take brakes
- - find a quite place to work.
+ - Find a quite place to work.
- - ask not to be disturbed.
+ - Ask not to be disturbed.

 ###### Rubber Duck Debuging
 In order to find a solution, we first need to define the problem.
-We all had that experince when a solution amerges while you try to explain the problem to someone else, you don't need their input, just someone to talk to aloud while you gatther your thougths, so why not a rubber duck or a teddy bear?
+We all had that experince when a solution amerges while you try to explain the problem to someone else.
+You don't need their input, just someone to talk to aloud while you gatther your thougths.
+Studies shows that an object can be as effective as a human.
+So... why not a rubber duck or a teddy bear?

 ###### Use Co-workers
-Well even you duck is not very much helpful... time to leverage other people knowlage & experince.
+Well, even you duck is not very much helpful...
+Time to leverage other people knowlage & experince.
  - Diside for how long you're going to perssue a lead on your own.
- - keep in mind, others are busy too.
-I find the 'try everthing from the first google page' rule pretty useful.
+ - Keep in mind that others are busy too.
+I find the 'Try everthing from the first google page' rule pretty useful.
- - once you got someone attention, let them find their own way.
+ - Once you got someone attention, let them find their own way.
- - explain what is wrong, not what you did.
+ - Explain what is wrong, not what you did.
+Let others find their own way. don't trap them in your mind set.
- - be patiant, no body likes helping a jackass.
+ - Be patiant, no body likes helping a jackass.

 ------------------------------------------------------------------------------------------------------------------------

-##### Clean Code
+#### Clean Code
 Code is almost never written just once.
 Most of the time, someone (maybe even you) will need to work on that piece of code at some point.

 As Robert C. Martin stated in his book Clean Code: A Handbook of Agile Software Craftsmanship, “Clean code is code that has been taken care of.
 Someone has taken the time to keep it simple and orderly.
 They have paid appropriate attention to details.
 They have cared.”
 But why should you care?
 What’s wrong with code that just works?